pantrypoints/sp/content/en/research/countries/china/xi/chapter-11d.md

 but there are still imbalances and insufficient contradictions between different security systems, between different regions and between different groups of people in terms of security scope, security level, service capacity and service quality.
-In accordance with the requirements of the 19th National Congress of the Communist Party of China to build a bottom-line, dense network and mechanism, a multi-level social security system covering the whole people, coordinating urban and rural areas, with clear powers and responsibilities, and appropriate and sustainable guarantees has a lot of work to be done in practice.
+In accordance with the requirements of the 19th National Congress of the CCP to build a bottom-line, dense network and mechanism, a multi-level social security system covering the whole people, coordinating urban and rural areas, with clear powers and responsibilities, and appropriate and sustainable guarantees has a lot of work to be done in practice.
 It is necessary to establish a unified national social insurance public service